HimansuSaha/voice-be/docs/design/high-level-design.claude-review.md

 ## 1. System Overview

 `voice-be` is a real-time voice communication application built using Flask, Flask-SocketIO, and Gevent.
 It utilizes WebSockets for bidirectional communication between clients and the server.
-The application facilitates the creation of rooms where users can join and exchange voice data.
+The application allows users to join rooms and exchange voice data within those rooms.
 The current implementation lacks a persistent data store (database).

 ## 2. Architecture